openharmony/docs/en/device-dev/glossary/glossary.md

 -   **HDF**

-    Hardware Driver Foundation that allows unified access from peripheral devices and provides foundation for driver development and management in HarmonyOSOpenHarmony
+    Hardware Driver Foundation that allows unified access from peripheral devices and provides foundation for driver development and management in OpenHarmony

 ## I<a name="en-us_topic_0000001050749051_section10124052142516"></a>

 -   **IDN**

-    Intelligent Distributed Networking, a distributed networking capability unit specific to HarmonyOSOpenHarmony.
+    Intelligent Distributed Networking, a distributed networking capability unit specific to OpenHarmony.
 You can use IDN to obtain the device list and device states and subscribe to the connection state changes of devices on the distributed network.

-## M<a name="en-us_topic_0000001050749051_section0352490467"></a>

--   **MSDP**

-    Mobile Sensing Development Platform, which provides the capabilities of distributed convergence sensing and distributed device virtualization.

-    -   Distributed convergence sensing: Backed by the distributed capabilities of HarmonyOSOpenHarmony, the MSDP integrates the sensing sources of all involved devices to accurately sense users' states such as the space status, motion status, gestures, and health status.
-It thereby builds ubiquitous basic sensing capabilities, bringing smart life experience to users.
-    -   Distributed device virtualization: Backed by the distributed capabilities of HarmonyOSOpenHarmony, the MSDP virtualizes various components \(such as cameras, monitors, speakers, and microphones\) of peripherals into the components available for local devices.
-Also, it enables local devices to share their components with other devices.

 ## P<a name="en-us_topic_0000001050749051_section779354121411"></a>